apanda/svg-points/README.md

 The current toolchain is

 1. Open the PDF (of the entire paper, for example) or EPS in Illustrator (or Inkscape)
-2. Delete all objects (including the axes) except the curve itself
+2. Delete all objects (including the axes) except the curve itself.
+If datapoints are represented as squares or other shapes, convert them into points.
 3. Save as a new SVG file
 4. Run svg-parser.py to get a set of points.
 5. Run points-to-cdf.py to get the CDF.
 Refer back to the original graph to